Phoenix9001255/lynux/README.md

 ## Installation via package manager

-You can use your operating system's package manager to install `github-desktop` and keep it up to date on Debian/RPM based distributions.
+You can use your operating system's package manager to install `github-desktop` and keep it up to date on Debian and RPM-based distributions.

-### Setup for Debian/Ubuntu users
+### Debian/Ubuntu users

 There are two APT package feeds available, both hosted in the US.
 You only need to add one or the other here, as both of these are generated based on the